PantherLAB/PantherDashboard/docs/Readme.md

 ## Panther Dashboard Scripting Tools (Module)

-**Panther Dashboard** includes several Scripts to help you find, edit, debug your DQMH modules.
+**Panther Dashboard** includes several Scripts to help you find, edit, and debug your DQMH modules.
 These are the included Scripts.

 - **DQMH->**
     - Add Event